 California is a veritable treasure chest of nationally acclaimed natural landmarks and much adored scenery.
 This geologic legacy on display in the landscape can be observed throughout California's State Park system.
 The mission of California State Parks is "to provide for the health, inspiration and education of the people of California by helping to preserve the state's extraordinary biological diversity, protecting its most valued natural and cultural resources, and creating opportunities for high-quality outdoor recreation."

 We selected exemplary units of the State Park system to highlight California's geologic legacy.
 The selected parks are dubbed "GeoGems."
 CGS Special Report 230 is a collection of more than fifty short articles explaining the geologic features of the "GeoGems" for the public.

 The California Geological Survey Calendar

-A 2016 calendar with photography by CGS employee Jeremy Lancaster and layout by CGS employee Anita Carney.
+A 2017 calendar with photography by Mike Fuller (CGS), Fred Murphy (USGS) and Chris Farrar (USGS) and layout by CGS employee Anita Carney.
 The calendar is available in pdf format in both vertical and horizontal layouts.

 Resources for Children and their Parents